Child and family therapeutic services

 - Parents and families who require support to address the impact of child sexual abuse in order to provide a safe and protective environment for their children.

 Children and young people are supported to reduce the harmful effects of sexual abuse through trauma-informed therapeutic practice, which includes individual counselling as well as parent support groups.

 The CAFTS team also provide group support and psycho-education for parents and carers, as well as community education that focuses on the impact of trauma and the prevention of abuse.

 You can refer yourself or speak to us about referring someone you know.
-We also accept referrals from the Department for Child Protection and Family Support and other agencies.
+We also accept referrals from the Department for Child Protection and other agencies.